noamross/comp-disease-dynamics/inst/2014-12-18-manuscript.md

 ### Parameterizations

 For the equilibrium parameterization, the constant $c$, or the ratio of $\alpha$ and $\lambda$ values between the models, is the inverse of the mean number of infections at equilibrium in the $SIV$ and multi-infection models.
 This is 0.69 for the SIV model and 0.61 for the multi-infection model.
-For the acceleration-rate parameterization, $c$ was 0.99 for both $SIV$ and multi-infection models.
-For the time-to-10% infection parameterization, $c$ was was 0.98 for both models.
+For the acceleration-rate parameterization, $c$ is 0.99 for both $SIV$ and multi-infection models.
+For the time-to-10% infection parameterization, $c$ was is 0.98 for both models.
 Results for both accelleration and time-to-10% infection parameterizations were nearly identical (See Appendix), so I report only the equilibrium and time-to-10% results in the sections below.